-Prerequisite Subject for Year 11 Equipment Costs Year 10 Subjects (minimum prerequisite grade) English (B) Laptop USB Market Day Product
+Prerequisite Subject for Year 11 Equipment

+Year 10 Subjects

+(minimum prerequisite English (B)

+grade)

+Equipment Laptop USB

+Costs

+Market

+Day

+Product

 This subject equips students with the ability to communicate effectively and to interact confidently through and within a business environment.
 Business is relevant to all individuals in a rapidly changing, technology-focused and innovation-driven world.
 The knowledge and skills developed will allow students to contribute meaningfully to society, the workforce and the marketplace and prepare them as potential employees, employers, leaders, managers and entrepreneurs of the future.
 Students learn business concepts, theories, processes and strategies relevant to leadership, management and entrepreneurship.